nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **max_duration_ms**

 The maximum duration for which the scheduler will execute (in ms).
 If not specified the scheduler will run until all work is done.
-If periodic terms are present this means the application will run indefinitely.
+If periodic terms are present, this means the application will run indefinitely.

 * Flags: GXF_PARAMETER_FLAGS_OPTIONAL
 * Type: GXF_PARAMETER_TYPE_INT64